skomra/InkDemo/README.md

  Notes loaded from disk when opened - done

- Import a WILL File from filesystem - not done
+ Import a WILL File from filesystem - done
+ - Example WILL file for importing - https://github.com/skomra/InkDemo/blob/master/sample.will

  Delete WILL files - done